$^{159}$Dy electron-capture: a strong new candidate for neutrino mass determination

 Here $g_{\rm A}$ is the strength of the weak axial coupling, $J_i$ the angular momentum of the initial state, and $M_{\rm GT}$ the Gamow-Teller nuclear matrix element \cite{JSuhonen2007}.
-In fact, for this decay transition we do not need the value of the form factor $^AF^{(0)}_{101}$ since {we normalize $\lambda$} by the available half-life for the Gamow-Teller transition, derived from the measured branching \cite{NSR1968MY01} and total half-life \cite{NNDC}.
-For this transition the experimental binding energies, computed decay constants and normalized partial half-lives are listed in Extended Data Table~\ref{table:Q-value-halflife}.
+In fact, for this decay transition we do not need the value of the form factor $^{\mathrm{A}}F^{(0)}_{101}$ since {we normalize $\lambda$} by the available half-life for the Gamow-Teller transition, derived from the measured branching~\cite{NSR1968MY01} and the total half-life~\cite{NNDC}.
+For this transition the experimental binding energies and normalized partial half-lives are listed in Table~\ref{table:Q-value-halflife}.

-The summation in Eq.~(\ref{energy distribution}) runs over the electron orbitals shown in Extended Data Table~\ref{table:Q-value-halflife}, as well as over the M1 and M2 orbitals.
+The summation in Eq.~(\ref{energy distribution}) runs over the electron orbitals shown in Table~\ref{table:Q-value-halflife}, as well as over the M1 and M2 orbitals.
 Although M1 and M2 are outside the kinematically accessible energy region, the tails of their Breit-Wigner amplitudes have a significant effect on the number of events for $E \lesssim Q_{\mathrm{EC}}^i$.
-The electromagnetic decay widths $\Gamma_{x}$ of the N1, N2, M1, and M2 orbitals are taken from Ref.~\cite{CAMPBELL20011}, the data for $x=$ O1, O2, P1 are not available, so we assume $\Gamma_{\mathrm{O1,O2,P1}}=\Gamma_{\mathrm{N2}} = 5.3$ eV.
+The electromagnetic decay widths $\Gamma_{x}$ of the N1, N2, M1 and M2 electron holes in $^{159}$Tb$^*$ atom are taken from Ref.~\cite{CAMPBELL20011}; the data for $x=$ O1, O2, P1 are not available, so we assume $\Gamma_{\mathrm{O1,O2,P1}}=\Gamma_{\mathrm{N2}} = 5.26$ eV.
+The widths of the levels N1, N2, M1 and M2 closest to the threshold are known with an accuracy of 10\%, 10-15\%, 5\% and 5-10\%, respectively~\cite{CAMPBELL20011}.
+The corresponding uncertainties in the spectrum do not exceed 30\%, while the integral over the spectrum is almost independent of the level widths.
+The experimental error in $Q_{\mathrm{EC}}^i$ introduces through the phase space volume about 50\% uncertainty in the half-life estimates.